Catawba Two Kings Casino NOT Planning Thoroughbred Racetrack

 North Carolina Horse Racing

 North Carolina legalized parimutuel wagering through the state’s sports betting bill in 2023.
-However, while sports betting debuted the following year, parimutuel wagering on both live and simulcast horse racing remained on hold.
+However, while sports betting debuted the following year, parimutuel wagering on both live and simulcast horse racing has remained on hold.

 The original parimutuel betting law didn’t entice any advanced deposit wagering (ADW) firms to bite on the $1 million licensing fee and 1% tax on all wagers.
 The bill additionally disqualified slot-like historical horse racing (HHR) machines as a permitted form of parimutuel betting.

 There is optimism among the North Carolina General Assembly that a revised measure will make the parimutuel wagering market more attractive to operators.
-In the meantime, the Catawba Nation is seeking to use its federal gaming privileges to initiate parimutuel wagering.

-Calling it a “natural evolution of our gaming enterprise,” the Catawba Nation is planning a thoroughbred horse racetrack adjacent to the Two Kings Casino Resort.
-The National Indian Gaming Commission (NIGC) has ruled that parimutuel wagering is a form of Class III gaming, the same classification as Las Vegas-like slot machines and live dealer table games.
+In the meantime, the Catawba Nation could use its federal gaming privileges to initiate parimutuel wagering.
+The National Indian Gaming Commission has ruled that parimutuel wagering is a form of Class III gaming, the same classification as Las Vegas-like slot machines and live dealer table games.
+The Catawba’s Class III gaming compact with the State of North Carolina allows it to operate slots, tables, and sports betting on its sovereign land.